-5.1 Multi-Image Classification
+5.1 MULTI-IMAGE CLASSIFICATION

 Experimental setting We use the Caltech-101 and 15-Scene datasets.
 For a multi-input network with N inputs, we partition the train and test datasets for each label in tuples of N. We add random 90° rotations to the test images, and for training, we report results both with and without the transformations.
 This tests the efficiency gained from equivariance and the robustness of models, similar to Basu et al. (2023b).
 For each dataset, we report results on multi-input image classification with N inputs, where $N = \{2, 3, 4\}$.
 We call the multi-input equivariant CNN based on the design from §3.3 as multi-GCNNs.
 Further details on the model design are given in Appendix E.1.
-We train each model for 100 epochs and a batch size of 64, an SGD optimizer with a learning rate of 0.01, momentum of 0.9, and a weight decay of 0.001.
+We train each model for 100 epochs with a learning rate of 0.01, a batch size of 64.